 The accounting and reporting treatment applied to the capital assets and long-term liabilities associated with the Building Fund (Measure CC) are determined by its measurement focus.
-The Building Fund (Measure CC) is accounted for on a spending or "financial flow" measurement focus.
-This means that only current assets and current liabilities are generally included on the balance sheet.
+The Building Fund (Measure CC) is accounted for using a spending or "financial flow" measurement focus.
+This means that only current assets and current liabilities are generally reported on the Statement of Financial Position.
 The reported fund balance is considered a measure of "available spendable resources".
 Thus, the capital assets and long-term liabilities associated with the Building Fund (Measure CC) are accounted for in the basic financial statements of the District.